-View a map of Stone Barns Center, explore story maps for self-guided tours, and locate our animal groups.
+View a map of Stone Barns Center, explore story maps for self-guided tours, and locate our animals.

-All programming at the Center is rain or shine except during thunder, lightning and blizzards.
-To find out if a program has been cancelled due to inclement weather, please call (914) 366-6200 x131.
+Weather – All programming at the Center is rain or shine except during thunder, lightning, and blizzards.
+To find out if a program has been canceled due to inclement weather, please email email@example.com.

-When visiting, we advise you to wear clothing appropriate for a day out on the farm.
-You may encounter uneven terrain, farm equipment and unfamiliar sights, sounds and smells.
+Farm Safety – When visiting, we advise you to wear clothing appropriate for a day out on the farm.
+You may encounter uneven terrain; farm equipment; and unfamiliar sights, sounds and smells.
 We encourage you to explore but ask you to respect our farmers’ work as well as our animals and crops by keeping a safe distance and staying on designated paths.

 Please remember that many fences are electrified for our animals’ protection.
 Do not pet our animals.
 Whenever possible, and always before eating, clean your hands by washing and lathering vigorously for at least 20 seconds before rinsing.
 Wipes and sanitizers do not provide adequate protection.
 Children under 5, pregnant people, and individuals with heart disease or compromised immune systems should exercise caution while visiting any farm.

-Dogs must be kept on a leash at all times.
-Dogs are not permitted in any growing areas; this includes the Field, Pastures, Barnyard, and Greenhouse.
+Dogs – Dogs must be kept on a leash at all times.
+Dogs are not permitted inside the Cafeteria, or in any growing areas; this includes the Field, Pastures, Barnyard, and Greenhouse.
 Please note: you may not have a dog with you if you plan on participating in programming.

 For GPS Directions